Creative Ways to Save Money

 6. Round Up Your Purchases Automatically

 Apps like Qapital and BoostUp will round up your purchase to the nearest dollar and then save the change for you.
 Digit analyzes your income and spending, and then takes out a small amount every few days and saves it in a rainy day fund in the app for you.
-These apps all connect to your bank accounts, making it an easy way to save money automatically.
+These apps all connect to your bank accounts, making it an easy and fun way to save money automatically.

 Without having to think about anything besides the initial setup, and without taking out big chunks of your income each month, apps that round up into savings can easily help boost your goals of saving more.
 Plus, the amount they save for you is small, so you aren’t likely noticing $1 or even a few cents when it transfers, which can add up to hundreds per year.